 PAM is essential in scenarios where security is critical, such as managing administrative access to IT systems and protecting sensitive data.
 For example, in a financial organization, PAM ensures that only authorized personnel can access and manage financial systems, thus safeguarding against potential data breaches.
 By managing privileged accounts and monitoring their activity, PAM reduces the risk of insider threats and accidental data leaks.

-PAM improves overall security by providing granular control over who can access critical systems and when.
+PAM improves overall security by providing granular control over who has access to privileged information or critical systems and when.
 It helps organizations comply with regulatory requirements by maintaining detailed logs of privileged access and ensuring that elevated rights are used appropriately.
 This targeted approach to access management ensures that high-risk accounts are protected.

 In summary, PAM allows you to enforce policy-based controls over privileged user behavior, specifying which systems authenticated users can access and what actions they can take.